-- 1. We support limited liability for medical professionals to contain health care costs. - 2.
+- 1. To contain health care costs, we support limited liability for medical professionals to contain health care costs.
+(2023) - 2.
 We support the disclosure of family medical histories to adopted persons to better determine medical diagnoses and treatment.

 Public Health & Safety